figurate/figurate-eval/README.md

 * Synonym - an alias for an input template. e.g. Syn[name: 'avg', input: { it.sum() / it.size() }]
 * ...

+## Usage

+The recommended way to use figurate-eval is to fork this project and include your fork in dependent projects using Git submodules.
+The benefits of this are:

+* You can easily keep the scripts updated
+* Any changes/improvements can be easily fed back to the project using pull requests
+* You maintain your scripts in a central location that avoids duplication across projects
+*